Jigsaw (wrestler)

-Edward McGuckin (born December 16, 1983) is an American professional wrestler, better known by the ring name Jigsaw.
-He is best known for his work on the independent circuit for promotions such as Chikara, Combat Zone Wrestling, Dragon Gate USA, Full Impact Pro, and Ring of Honor and has also made appearances for Total Nonstop Action Wrestling (TNA), where he worked under the ring name Rubix.
-He is currently working most notably in the United Kingdom, where he predominantly appears for HOPE Wrestling.
+Edward McGuckin (born December 16, 1983) is an American former professional wrestler, better known by the ring name Jigsaw.
+He is best known for his work on the independent circuit for promotions such as Chikara, Combat Zone Wrestling (CZW), Dragon Gate USA, Full Impact Pro (FIP), and Ring of Honor (ROH) and has also made appearances for Total Nonstop Action Wrestling (TNA), where he worked under the ring name Rubix.
+He is also known for his work on the most notably in the United Kingdom for promotions such as HOPE Wrestling and Fight Club Pro (FCP).

 Professional wrestling career

 Jigsaw was originally trained as a professional wrestler at the Chikara Wrestle Factory by Mike Quackenbush.

 Chikara (2002–2007)

 Jigsaw made his Chikara debut in late 2002, forming a rudo tag team named The Conundrum with Rorschach, while also occasionally teaming with Eddie Kingston and BlackJack Marciano as a member of The Toxic Trio.
 On May 22, 2004, at Aniversario 3: Dodging the Sophomore Jinx The Toxic Trio faced Mike Quackenbush, Gran Akuma and Icarus in an Ultimate Jeopardy match.
 During the match, which The Toxic Trio lost, Kingston and Marciano turned on Jigsaw, effectively turning him into a tecnico.
 In July 2004, Jigsaw reached the finals of Chikara's Young Lions Cup tournament, but was defeated by Larry Sweeney after outside interference from Rorschach, who then joined Sweeney's Sweet 'n' Sour International stable.
 On October 30 Jigsaw led an eight man team to face Sweet 'n' Sour International in the annual torneo cibernetico match.
 Jigsaw won the match by pinning Sweeney, after one of Sweeney's stable mates, named Spyrazul, turned on him and then unmasked himself to reveal Mike Quackenbush.
 At the following show Fear of Music on November 19, 2004, Jigsaw defeated Sweeney to win the Young Lions Cup.

 Jigsaw successfully defended his title for a year and was forced to vacate it for the 2005 edition of the Young Lions Cup tournament.
 Jigsaw feuded the rest of the year with fellow Chikara veteran Hallowicked and defeated him in a two out of three falls match on November 13, 2005.
 In early 2006 Jigsaw entered the Tag World Grand Prix teaming with Arik Cannon, but the team were eliminated in the second round of the tournament by Osamu Nishimura and Katsushi Takemura.
 Jigsaw would then enter a feud with Icarus, whom he would defeat on July 22, 2006, in a mask vs. hair match.
 The remainder of the year Jigsaw spent teaming with Mike Quackenbush and Shane Storm.
 2007 started off with Jigsaw, Quackenbush and Storm winning the inaugural King of Trios tournament.
 Afterwards the trio went on a losing streak and on October 27, 2007, Jigsaw turned on Storm and pinned him in a tag team match to end the union for good.
 After competing in a trios match on November 16, 2007, Jigsaw left Chikara, in order to concentrate on his work with Ring of Honor.